TABIA AGM 2017 Tax Report

 The 2017 Provincial budget.
 I earlier mentioned the BET.
 For those who have forgotten the BET is the so-called business education tax which comprises a very large portion of your commercial tax bill.
 You will remember that the Province sets the rate every year and the rate, strangely enough, is not uniform, but varies from municipality to municipality.
 In this patchwork of a tax, the rates are skewed against Toronto whose businesses pay a much higher rate than businesses in adjoining municipalities, thereby making it more difficult for Toronto business to compete.
 Remember that this government inherited a program initiated by a previous Conservative government to gradually adjust the rates to make them uniform across the Province.
 This Liberal government suspended the program, but promised repeatedly to resume it once the deficit was eliminated.
 Well in the 2017 Budget, the government claims, with much fanfare, it has eliminated the deficit.
 And what about the BET?
 Not a word.
 It’s still penalizing Toronto business.
 I have emailed the Mayor, suggesting again that Toronto Council should make a ruckus about that, but we shall see.
 Neither Council nor individual councillors have ever done so before.

-They say its best to leave your audience before your audience leaves you.
-So this is my last item, The fate of caps and clawbacks.
-(Pease see report dated April 6, 2017, from the Deputy City Manager and the Chief Financial Officer to the City’s Executive Committee, attached as an appendix.)
+They say it’s best to leave your audience before your audience leaves you.
+So, this is my last item, The fate of caps and clawbacks.
+(Please see report dated April 6, 2017, from the Deputy City Manager and the Chief Financial Officer to the City’s Executive Committee, attached as an appendix.)

 I think I have outstayed my welcome here.
 Thank you for being so patient.
 John would you kindly wake everybody up?